QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Etazu.md

     </table>
   </div>

-Iwaji is a town located within the [[Kaidō ward]] of the city of [[Hashiri]].
-It is a primarily residential area with both high density and low density areas divided by a small commercial district, and is home to a large mining operation and industrial airport.
+Etazu is a town located within the [[Shakotan ward]] of the city of [[City of Hashiri]].
+It is a mixed use area with a large oil extraction and refining industry located in the center of the town.

 -----
 > [!cite] Author info